 Almost like a battle of wills as to who plays which role.

-When it comes to relationships, it’s about being who you truly are and 50/50 so sometimes the women need to take care of her man 90/10 depending on what’s happening and sometimes the man needs to look after her women 90/10.
+When it comes to relationships, it’s about being who you indeed are and 50/50, so sometimes the women need to take care of her man 90/10 depending on what’s happening and sometimes the man needs to look after her woman 90/10.

-Some female narcissist and some females who just have that drive for success can emasculate a man, so the man starts to stand up for themselves only to be provoked by the women.
+Some female narcissists and some females who just have that drive for success can emasculate a man, so the man starts to stand up for themselves only to be provoked by the women.

-Like all narcissists the female envy’s those who are where she would like to be, she manipulates situations to get to where she wants to be and tries to control those around her, to suit her wants and needs.
+Like all narcissists, the female envies those who are where she would like to be.
+She manipulates situations to get to where she wants to be and tries to control those around her, to suit her wants and needs.

-They can also if on the spectrum or suffering from NPD not genuinely opening up their love towards their partner, leaving the male not feeling appreciated, the male might try all they can to prove their love.
-Yet, as the female pushes them away, the male feelings hurt moves away, for the female to then pull the male back in.
+They can also, if on the spectrum or suffering from NPD, not genuinely opening up their love towards their partner, leaving the male not feeling appreciated.
+The male might try all they can to prove their love.
+Yet, as the female pushes them away, the male feelings of hurt move away, for the female to then pull the male back in.

-Female narcissistic friends, use their friends, they are in competition with their friends, often putting friends down to feel better within themselves, envious of how friends look, the relationships their friends have with others, often seeking to triangulation, divide and conquer, to gain control of that friend for their own selfish need, rarely being supportive unless it’s to manipulate further, or looking supportive yet destroying marriages and families with bad advice.
-The invalidate how their friends look, think and feel.
-In a group of female friends the narcissist, or the one with narcissistic traits, will look for the strongest link, the biggest competition and seek to isolate them from the rest of the group to feel better within herself.
+Female narcissistic friends use their friends.
+They are in competition with their friends, often putting friends down to feel better within themselves, envious of how friends look, the relationships their friends have with others, often seeking to triangulation, divide and conquer, to gain control of that friend for their own selfish need, rarely being supportive unless it’s to manipulate further, or looking supportive yet destroying marriages and families with bad advice.
+They invalidate how their friends look, think and feel.
+In a group of female friends, the narcissist, or the one with narcissistic traits, will look for the strongest link, the biggest competition and seek to isolate them from the rest of the group to feel better within herself.
 They can be extremely vindictive, cold and calculating in their ways to achieve this.

-Coming away from any relationship with any narcissist, be it friends, parent, family members is draining.
+Coming away from any relationship with any narcissist, be it friends, parents, family members, is draining.
 It’s time to create new dreams and new routines for you, making your life work for you.

 You can, and you will recover from this.